Korean People's Army: Weapons

 The KPA possess a variety of Chinese and Soviet sourced equipment and weaponry, as well as locally produced versions and improvements of the former.
 Soldiers are mostly armed with indigenous Kalashnikov-type rifles as the standard issue weapon.
 Front line troops are issued the Type 88, while the older Type 58 assault rifle and Type 68A/B have been shifted to rear echelon or home guard units.

 A rifle of unknown nomenclature was seen during the 2017 Day of the Sun military parade, appearing to consist of a grenade launcher and a standard assault rifle, similar to the U.S. OICW or South Korean S&T Daewoo K11.

 North Korea generally designates rifles as "Type XX", similar to the Chinese naming system.
 On 15 November 2018, North Korea successfully tested a "newly developed ultramodern tactical weapon".
-Leader Kim Jong Un observed the test at the Academy of Defense Science and called it a "decisive turn" in bolstering the combat power of the North Korean army.
+Leader Kim Jong Un observed the test at the Academy of Defence Science and called it a "decisive turn" in bolstering the combat power of the North Korean army.

 There is a Korean People's Army Military Hardware Museum located in Pyongyang that displays a range of the equipment used.

 Chemical weapons

-The U.S. Department of Defense believes North Korea probably has a chemical weapons program and is likely to possess a stockpile of such weapons.
+The U.S. Department of Defense believes North Korea probably has a chemical weapons programme and is likely to possess a stockpile of such weapons.